 - Have a steady income.

-- Are OK being based in Portugal for at least four months per year.
+- Are based in Portugal for at least four to six months per year.
 This can make you a tax resident.

-Another option available for Expats who want to retire in Portugal is the Golden Visa.
-It is an investment visa granted to individuals who invested in Portugal’s economy through either property investment, capital investment, or labor investment.
-The visa is valid for two years and renewable for the same period.
-You can apply for the Golden Visa if you make one of the following investments:
+Another option available for Expats who want to retire in Portugal is the Portugal Golden Visa.
+It is an investment visa for people who want to invest in Portugal’s economy through property, capital, or business investments.

 - Want the flexibility to come and go from Portugal as you please.